hogstar21/Automatic-EBook-Screenshot-and-PDF-creator-tool/README.md

-**Welcome to me automatic screenshot tool.
+**Welcome to me automatic screenshot and .PDF tool.
 This tool was built to screenshot many pages of a ebook automatically. **
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 **PART 1 - Do this part first**